 For a company to be eligible to the investable universe it needs to meet minimum thresholds by pillar.
-In addition, in the case of Banks their implied temperature rate ("ITR") needs to be lower than 3°C. For more details on the thresholds, please consult the Management Company thematic and sectoral policies available on its website at the following link https://axiom-ai.com/web/data/documentation/Thematic-And-Sectoral-Exclusions.pdf.
+In addition, in the case of Banks their implied temperature rate ("ITR") needs to be lower than 3°C. For more details on the thresholds, please consult Annex "Pre-contractual disclosures for the financial products referred to in Article 8 and Article 9 under SFDR" to this Prospectus.
 For more information on the ITR, please consult the dedicated ACRS note which can be found at the following link: https://axiom-ai.com/web/data/documentation/Axiom-Climate-Rediness-Score-note.pdf.